SteeltoeOSS/steeltoe-site/source/docs/steeltoe-configuration.html.markdown

 The `cf push` will create an app by the name `foo` and will bind the `myConfigServer` service instance to the app.
 You can hit the app @ `http://foo.x.y.z/`.

-Use the menu provided by the app to see various output related to Cloud Foundry and the Config Server:
+Use the menu provided by the app to see various output related to Cloud Foundry and the config server:

 * `CloudFoundry Settings` - should show `VCAP_APPLICATION` and `VCAP_SERVICES` settings read as configuration data.
 * `Config Server Settings` - should show the settings used by the Steeltoe client when communicating to the Config Server.
 These have been picked up from the service binding.